 Small business owners are often worried about data loss.
 Rightly so, because data loss has the potential to wipe out a business.
 We have identified the most common forms of data loss so you can see how they fit into your business and assess the risks related to each of these pitfalls.

 Data loss is as unique as the various sources from which it comes.
-The key is to identify the areas in which your business is weak and work towards a mitigation plan for each one of them.
+The key is to identify the areas in which your business is weak and work towards a data loss mitigation plan for each one of them.
 An MSP can act as a trusted partner in such cases, holding your hand through the process of safeguarding your data.
 If your business needs assistance with backup, disaster recovery services, or help developing a disaster recovery plan, contact us today!

-Maintain Sufficient Backup History – Within the blink of an eye, current data files can become corrupted and inaccessible.
+Within the blink of an eye, current data files can become corrupted and inaccessible.
 This will necessitate the loading of an earlier data backup that is clean of corruption.
 Many smaller companies make the mistake of failing to keep a sufficient backup history.
 How long is recommended?
 Often it depends on the business and any legal requirements.
 While some businesses may be fine with a year of backups, others may need 7+ years for regulatory purposes.

 Need help with your backups?
 Schedule a free network assessment or read more about our backup and disaster recovery service.